 I know what you’re thinking – does that include Uber and Lyft? – and the answer is yes, yes it does, my friend.

 2. Redeeming Rewards is Just as Easy (and Flexible!)

-The points you earn with your Sapphire Preferred® Card are Chase Ultimate Rewards points, which are among the most flexible and valuable rewards out there.
+The points you earn with your Sapphire Preferred® are Chase Ultimate Rewards points, which are among the most flexible and valuable rewards out there.

 There’s a mix of ways to redeem them:

-- Transfer to a partner – getting 1.25 cents per point by booking directly is a great deal, but to stretch your points event further, you’ll want to transfer them to a Chase partner.
+- Transfer to a partner – getting 1.25 cents per point by booking directly is a great deal, but to stretch your points even further, you’ll want to transfer them to a Chase partner.
 Doing so will give you more flexibility and can even help stretch the value of each point up to 2.1 cents, which is huge!

 Chase Airline Partners include: British Airways Executive Club, Flying Blue AIR FRANCE KLM, Korean Air SKYPASS, Singapore Airlines KrisFlyer, Southwest Airlines Rapid Rewards, United MileagePlus, and Virgin Atlantic Flying Club.

 Chase Hotel Partners include: Hyatt Gold Passport, IHG Rewards Club, Marriott Rewards, and The Ritz-Carlton Rewards.